 According to the Hearing Health Foundation, nearly two million black Americans have a hearing impairment.
 However, additional research has shown the odds of experiencing hearing loss are lower for black Americans than white.
 Epidemiologic studies of large populations have since found that the rate of hearing loss is between 40-60% lower in black individuals compared to white individuals.

 It is important to remember that although black individuals are at less risk of experiencing a form of hearing loss, they are not exempt from it.
 There are still almost two million black Americans who suffer from hearing loss.

 Notable Black Americans With Hearing Loss

-As we continue to celebrate Black History Month this February, let’s take a look at eight notable Black Americans who have combated against their hearing loss to make their dreams a reality, courtesy of Garden and State Hearing:
+As we continue to celebrate Black History Month this February, let’s take a look at eight notable Black Americans who have combated their hearing loss to make their dreams a reality, courtesy of Garden and State Hearing:

 - Whoopi Goldberg

-Academy Award winning actress, activist, writer, comedian, and moderator of The View, Whoopi Goldberg suffers from hearing loss and wears two hearing aids.
-According to published reports, Goldberg attributes her hearing loss with years of listening to loud music.
+Academy Award-winning actress, activist, writer, comedian, and moderator of The View, Whoopi Goldberg suffers from hearing loss and wears two hearing aids.
+According to published reports, Goldberg attributes her hearing loss to years of listening to loud music.
 Whoopi Goldberg has been open about her hearing loss and advises her fans to take care of their hearing health.